 Amendments and Termination.
 The Board of Directors may at any time amend or discontinue the 2006 Plan and the Administrator may at any time amend or cancel outstanding awards for the purpose of satisfying changes in the law or for any other lawful purpose.
 No such action may be taken, however, which adversely affects any rights under an outstanding award without the holder's consent, and prior stockholder approval is required to lower the exercise price of an outstanding grant or to cancel and re-grant awards at a lower exercise price.
-Further, amendments to the 2006 Plan are subject to stockholder approval if and to the extent required by the Code to preserve the qualified status of Incentive Options or to preserve tax deductibility of compensation earned under stock options and SARs.
+Further, amendments to the 2006 Plan are subject to stockholder approval if and to the extent such amendments would (i) materially increase the benefits accruing to Participants under the Plan, (ii) materially increase the number of securities that may be issued under the Plan, (iii) materially modify the requirements as to eligibility in the Plan, or (iv) are required by the Code to preserve the qualified status of Incentive Options or to preserve tax deductibility of compensation earned under stock options and SARs.